 Did you know that you can change the overall feel of your photo just by moving the horizon line within your shot?

-The horizon line, which separates the foreground from the sky, is an important element in many scenes.
-Photographers can use the horizon line to highlight certain aspects of an image, create impact, and compose a unique shot that is pleasing to the viewer.
+The horizon line, which separates the foreground from the sky, is an important element in landscape scenes.

 So what exactly is a horizon line, anyway?
 In the simplest terms, it’s where the land or water meets the sky from the perspective of an observer.